ijgnd/anki__BetterSearch/src/config.md

 ### Config

+- `also use in create filtered deck dialog` (default is "true"): whether to show this dialog in the filtered deck dialog.
+The shortcuts set in this config won't work in the create filtered deck dialog.
+The deck list won't include existing filtered decks because cards that are already in a filtered deck can't be added to another filtered deck.

+&nbsp;

 - `custom tag&deck string 1` (default is "xx"), `custom tag&deck string 2` (default is "all:"): when
 you type into the browser search box if the last characters match the ones set in these settings